-The Student Federation of the Ontario Agricultural College shared on Facebook that the event in question was an Aggie Pub night.
-The theme was graffiti night, where attendees wore white shirts for others to paint on.
+The Student Federation of the Ontario Agricultural College shared on Facebook that this incident took place during an Aggie Pub night themed as graffiti night, where students wore white shirts for others to paint on.

 “As a student community, we all share responsibility for upholding respect, accountability, and inclusion.
 We encourage students to speak up, support one another, and choose empathy in their actions,” the student federation said.